 The celebration of Eid al-Fitr is largely the same around the world.
 As soon as the crescent moon has been observed, praises to the Almighty can be heard echoing throughout the masjids, houses, markets, and essentially everywhere.
-The celebration begins early in the morning with Muslims praise God loudly as they make their way to the nearest masjid.
-However, every country has their own ways and traditions to celebrate Eid Al Fitr.
+The celebration begins early in the morning, with Muslims praising God loudly as they make their way to the nearest masjid.
+However, every country has their own ways and traditions of celebrating Eid Al Fitr.

-Eid preparations are usually cared to perfection up to a week prior.
-New clothes are donned with women wearing their new kaftans and men wearing white Jellaba as a symbol of purity.
-The houses of relatives and friends are visited and sweets and gifts are given and taken as a symbol of gratitude.
+Eid preparations are usually cared for to perfection up to a week prior.
+New clothes are donned, with women wearing their new kaftans and men wearing white Jellaba as a symbol of purity.
+The houses of relatives and friends are visited, and sweets and gifts are given and taken as a symbol of gratitude.

 In essence, Eid al-Fitr is a day of forgiveness and unity, a day where love, peace and charity prevail.

 Bangladesh is a place of racial harmony, and people of different religions live here in peace and harmony.
 Despite being a Muslim-majority country, the joy and happiness of Eid are spread amongst all citizens of the country, regardless of their religion.
 Children are incredibly excited as they have come to associate Eid al-Fitr with generous sums of gifts and feasts.
 It’s typical for adults to congratulate the little ones by distributing sweets, gifts, and small sums of money to express the holiday’s joy.